30Prashantrai/Hospital-data-EDA/README.md

 # Hospital-data-EDA
-This is the shortest code method of doing EDA  created using pandas profiling in python and I have applied it on the hospital dataset of my own.
+This is the shortest code method of doing EDA  created using pandas profiling in python and I have applied it on the hospital dataset of my own

 import pandas as pd